SillyTavern/SillyTavern-Timelines/README.md

 - Clicking a node will open the full info about it
 - Double clicking a node will go straight to the message

+The extension adds a slash command:

+- `/tl` - open the timeline view
+- `/tl r` - refresh the timeline graph

+Binding the `/tl` command to a custom Quick Reply button gives convenient one-click access to the timeline view.

 ## Prerequisites

 SillyTavern version  >=1.10.4